-You may exercise all the rights listed above by sending a message to COREPLA via certified email to email@example.com or a registered letter to COREPLA’s post address, to the attention of the Legal and Corporate Affairs Department.
+You may exercise all the rights listed above by sending a message to COREPLA via email to firstname.lastname@example.org or a registered letter to COREPLA’s post address, to the attention of the Legal and Corporate Affairs Department.

 If you believe that the data processing violates the GDPR, you have the right to lodge a complaint with the Italian Data Protection Authority, as stipulated in Article 77 of the GDPR.